Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(address);

 There are resolver hints too, such as dns.ADDRCONFIG and dns.V4MAPPED.
 They map to getaddrinfo() hint behavior where the platform supports it.
 ADDRCONFIG asks the OS to consider configured local address families.
 V4MAPPED can request IPv4-mapped IPv6 addresses in contexts where that makes sense.
-Platform behavior varies, so use these only when you have a concrete reason and tests on the target hosts.
+Platform behavior varies, so use these only when you have a specific reason and tests on the target hosts.

 dns.lookup('api.example.com', { all: true }, (err, addresses) => {